R0binSmit/RPG2D/README.md

 # RPG2D
-This is community project from Nyxero and Platin (https://www.twitch.tv/itsplatin).
+This is community project from Nyxero.
-Together withe the community on twitch we are coding a fun RPG2D project.

 # Development rules
 ## Commits and Branches